department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-08-Toxic-Exposure/TE-Monitoring.md

 **Product/UX:** Jared Pace [Jared.pace@agile6.com] & Evelyn Hilbrich Davis [evelyn@cityfriends.tech]

 ## Background
 We are monitoring the 1.0 and 1.1 release of the new Toxic Exposure feature for the 526ez, starting at 5% in late August 2024.
 By tracking interactions and gathering feedback, we will identify any issues with TE early so we can make data-driven improvements.
-Keeping tabs on Medallia feedback will also inform future usability testing slated for September/October 2024.
 - This report will document GA4, Data Dog, and Medallia survey data over the course of the release.
 - We are considering adding Contact Center as a data source to capture the feedback of Veterans calling for help on TE.
 - Relevant tickets: [(#90466)](https://app.zenhub.com/workspaces/disability-benefits-experience-team-1-63dbdb0a401c4400119d3a44/issues/gh/department-of-veterans-affairs/va.gov-team/90466) and [(#88714)](https://app.zenhub.com/workspaces/disability-benefits-experience-team-1-63dbdb0a401c4400119d3a44/issues/gh/department-of-veterans-affairs/va.gov-team/88714)

+### Impact of Monitoring
-Major blockers or patterns of very negative open response feedback in the GA4 or Medallia data could lead us to pause the incremental release-- these decisions will be made in real time with stakeholders.
+1. Monitoring the release will help us determine if and when we need to pause the incremental release of TE.
+We will be looking for major technical blockers or patterns of very negative open response feedback in the data to inform our decision-making.
+2. Reviewing Medallia data will help us focus our upcoming usability research on the new feature.
+We will leverage early findings in monitoring to shape the research plan and hypotheses.

 **Note:** We will be responsive to the release, updating our monitoring approach as we learn more/better!